flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ## 1. Why I'm Building Flowlist

 Sometimes, I feel overwhelmed by all the stuff I have to do, and even more by all the stuff I'm passionate about.
-So, most of my life, I've been on a quest to sort myself out, get more shit done and turn more ideas into real things.
+So most of my life, I've been on a quest to sort myself out, get more shit done and turn more ideas into real things.

 The task managers I used to organize my TODOs and **thoughts** played a central role in that quest.
 And I've used them all, some for a long time:

 <img src="/blog-images/software-development/flowlist/task_managers.png" style="max-width:683px">

 You guessed it - I found them all frustrating.
 They just felt rigid, cumbersome and distracting.
-One particular aspect they all share doesn't jive at all with the way I think: They force your notes into fixed categories like *Project*, *Task*, *Subtask* and *Description*.
+One particular aspect they all share doesn't jive at all with the way I think: They force your content into fixed categories like *Project*, *Task*, *Subtask* and *Description*.

-However reality isn't fragmented by such arbitrary categories, much less can you know the category or abstraction level of a thought the moment it pops into your head.
+However, reality isn't fragmented by such arbitrary categories, much less can you know the category or abstraction level of a thought the moment it pops into your head.
 The structure of ideas, tasks or "projects" rather emerges from the process of thinking about- or working on them.

 Because they are so rigid, conventional task managers are really bad at capturing thoughts, brainstorming, developing ideas through "live thinking" or iterating over tasks and projects over time.

 I need to evolve my captured items to keep them in line with reality.
-I need a tool that supports an agile (i.e. realistic) way of thinking, working and living.
-That means, it must allow to freely mould the item hierarchy: Group items together, add sub items "into" an item, move items to a whole different level, and so forth.
+I need a tool that supports an agile i.e. realistic way of thinking, working and living.
+That means, it must allow to freely mould the item hierarchy: group items together, add sub items **into** an item, move items to a whole different level, and so forth.

-So in June 2017, I prototyped a novel kind of task manager and named it **Flowlist**.
+So in June 2017, I prototyped a novel kind of task manager and named it *Flowlist*.
 And I've been happily using it every day since.
 This year, I decided to turn Flowlist into much more and make it available to you.
-Now, after 567 Git commits, Flowlist is finally [available on the Mac App Store](https://itunes.apple.com/app/flowlist/id1396163478?ls=1).
+Now, after 567 Git commits, Flowlist is [available on the Mac App Store](https://itunes.apple.com/app/flowlist/id1396163478?ls=1).

 ## 2. How Flowlist Works

-Flowlist is radically simple but subtle and powerful.
-This 30 second clip shows some work flows in action:
+Flowlist is simple but subtle and powerful.
+Here's a 30s video of some work flows:

 <video style="width:100%;max-width:960px;margin-bottom:10px" controls autoplay class="ft-shadow">
     <source src="/flowlist/AppStore_Preview_60fps.mp4" type="video/mp4">